explorer436/cdk-workshop-repo/README.md

 You will need the following:

-    1. AWS CLI (look at the documentation of the included pdf file)
+    1. AWS CLI (look at the documentation or the included pdf file)
-    2. AWS Account and User (look at the documentation of the included pdf file)
+    2. AWS Account and User (look at the documentation or the included pdf file)
     3. Node.js
     4. IDE for your programming language
     5. AWS CDK Toolkit